jrobs87/liri-node-app/Instructions/homework_instructions.md

 };
 ```

-4. Next, create a file named `.env`, add the following to it, replacing the values with your API keys (no quotes) once you have them:
+4. // DONE // Next, create a file named `.env`, add the following to it, replacing the values with your API keys (no quotes) once you have them:

 ```js
 # Spotify API keys